Study tests if diet or exercise is better for maintaining weight loss.

-The best way to maintain weight loss in the long-term is through more exercise rather than less food, new research finds.
+The best way to maintain weight loss in the long-term is through more exercise rather than less food, research finds.

 People in the study maintained weight loss of 30 pounds or more for around ten years by being active.